 "Just four weeks after conception ... your baby's heart is pumping blood."This quote was not taken from a prolife website.
 It was from the world-renowned Mayo Clinic's website, in an article I found in 2012, entitled "Pregnancy Week by Week," written by the Mayo Clinic staff.
-I was both surprised and pleased to notice that not once in that 2012 article did these eminent medical professionals use terms like "fetal tissue" or "products of conception" or even the noun fetus — non-emotional terms which are often used by pro-abortion advocates.
+I was both surprised and pleased to notice that not once in that 2012 article did these eminent medical professionals use dehumanizing terms like "fetal tissue" or "products of conception" or even the word fetus — non-emotional terms which are often used by pro-abortion advocates.
 But the Mayo Clinic writers of that article consistently used the term "baby" in describing the development of the unborn child.

 In the area of medical science, I of course defer to the medical professionals.
 My area of training and experience is in the Scriptures.
 And I am happy to report that the Bible likewise refers to the unborn by the terms "baby,""babies," or "children."
 Come and see.

 Genesis 25:22 The babies jostled each other within her...
 KJV And the children struggled together within her...

 •• The word for “babies/children” within pregnant Rebekah’s womb is the same Hebrew word used in 1 Kings 3:26 for the living"baby" ["the living child" - KJV] that was brought before King Solomon.

 •• The Hebrew Scriptures of the Bible did not make a distinction in the humanity of unborn children and that of born children.
 They used the same word.

 •• The Bible, both Old and New Testaments, never once uses the term “fetus” for the unborn child.
 It uses the word “baby” or “child.”
 In discussions of biblical topics, I believe it is very important to use the biblical terminology.
 Let's see some more examples.